The Pathways to Neurosciences program aims to foster belonging, excellence, and leadership in the next generation of Stanford neuroscience trainees.

 Participants will take part in a mentorship and leadership training program that includes the following opportunities:

-- Enrichment Funds: Get funding for career development and scientific training experiences, such as travel to another lab to learn a technique or to a relevant scientific meeting.
+- Enrichment Funds: Grants for career development or scientific training experiences, such as travel to another lab to learn a technique or to a career development meeting.

-- BIOS 225 Diversity & Inclusion in STEMM (Science, Technology, Engineering, Mathematics, and Medicine): Participate in the "DAIS" spring minicourse, which combines didactics and team projects to enhance diversity.
+- BIOS 225 Diversity & Inclusion in STEMM (Science, Technology, Engineering, Mathematics, and Medicine): Participate in "DAIS", an established minicourse offered in the spring that combines didactics and team projects to enhance knowledge of diversity and inclusion concepts and practices.